Sherif-khaled/install-odoo/README.md

 # install-odoo
-odoo-install.sh is a BASH shell script that automates the step-by-step instructions for installing and configuring a odoo server.
+odoo-install.sh is a BASH shell script that,will install and configure the odoo system,<br> without user interaction with the script<br>

-the speed of installation depending on your server and network speed, but the installation take 10 minutes as average time.
+the speed of installation depending on your server and network speed,<br>
+but the installation take 10 minutes as average time.

 <h2>Script Requirements</h2>